 - They both feature zoned construction that makes the center of the mattress firmer, and different parts of the mattress softer.

-- They should both a good fit for all three sleeping positions because of the smart zoned construction.
+- They should both a good mattress for combination sleepers because of the smart zoned construction.

 - If you take discounts into account, the Casper will typically be more affordable than the Level Sleep.